Dreambound

 A Medication Aide is a healthcare professional responsible for administering medications to patients.
 They work under the supervision of a registered nurse or licensed practical nurse and are typically employed in long-term care facilities such as nursing homes or assisted living facilities.

-Difference between a CNA and Medication Aide
+Difference between a CNA and a Medication Aide

 While both CNAs and Medication Aides work in healthcare settings and provide care to patients, there are several key differences between the two positions: